vaishdho1/Raft-project/README.md

-# Raft Consensus Implementation in Go
+# Raft + Replicated Key/Value Store

-A production-style implementation of the Raft consensus algorithm in Go.
-This project implements the complete Raft protocol including leader election, log replication, crash safe persistence, and snapshot based log compaction.
-The Raft module can be used as a foundation for building distributed systems like replicated key-value stores, message queues, or other state machine applications.
+A production style implementation of the Raft consensus algorithm in Go, plus a Raft backed replicated key/value store.
+It includes leader election, log replication, crash safe persistence, and snapshot based log compaction, and uses Porcupine to check linearizability for the KV service.

 > **Note**: This implementation is based on MIT 6.5840 (formerly 6.824) Distributed Systems course materials.
 >